-News from WISIONS posted on October 15th, 2016
+News from WISIONS posted on March 30th, 2017

 Wind Empowerment acts as both a central knowledge bank and a facilitator of direct connections between its members (currently 39 organisations).

-The webpage of Wind Empowerment is a rich source of information and an exchange platform for the members, as well as for other people interested in the network and the technology.
+The webpage of Wind Empowerment is a rich source of information and serves as an exchange platform for the members, as well as for other people interested in the network and the technology.
 It covers not only recent news and event information, but also contains a library of documents and articles on wind technology, research background, broadcasts and the latest information on working groups.
-In addition, lively dialogue takes place in the discussion forums and webinars offer background information on relevant current topics.
+In addition, lively dialogue takes place in the discussion forums and the webinars offer background information on relevant current topics.

 The Working Groups (WGs) have been set up to actively address the key barriers facing the development of small wind technology for rural development.
 The six WGs are: